bkeerthi03/react-project/README.md

     * **The current state** - During the first render, it’s set to init(initialArg) or initialArg (if there’s no init).
     * **The dispatch function** - lets you update the state to a different value and trigger a re-render.

+## useCallback
+* Returns a memoized callback.
+* const memoizedCallback = useCallback(
+  () => {
+    doSomething(a, b);
+  },
+  [a, b],
+);
+* Pass an inline callback and an array of dependencies.
+* useCallback will return a memoized version of the callback that only changes if one of the dependencies has changed.
+This is useful when passing callbacks to optimized child components that rely on reference equality to prevent unnecessary renders (e.g. shouldComponentUpdate).
+* useCallback(fn, deps) is equivalent to useMemo(() => fn, dep

+## useMemo
+* const memoizedValue = useMemo(() => computeExpensiveValue(a, b), [a, b]);
+* Returns a memoized value.
+* useMemo will only recompute the memoized value when one of the dependencies has changed.
+This optimization helps to avoid expensive calculations on every render.

+## useRef
+* useRef is a React Hook that lets you reference a value that’s not needed for rendering.
+* const ref = useRef(initialValue)
+* **Parameters**
+    * **initialValue:** The value you want the ref object’s current property to be initially.
+It can be a value of any type.
+This argument is ignored after the initial render.
+* **Returns** - useRef returns an object with a single property:
+    * **current:** Initially, it’s set to the initialValue you have passed.
+You can later set it to something else.
+If you pass the ref object to React as a ref attribute to a JSX node, React will set its current property.
+    * On the next renders, useRef will return the same object.

+## useImperativeHandle
+* useImperativeHandle is a React Hook that lets you customize the handle exposed as a ref.
+* useImperativeHandle(ref, createHandle, dependencies?)
+* **Parameters**
+    * **ref:** The ref you received as the second argument from the forwardRef render function.
+    * **createHandle:** A function that takes no arguments and returns the ref handle you want to expose.
+That ref handle can have any type.
+Usually, you will return an object with the methods you want to expose.
+    * **optional dependencies:** The list of all reactive values referenced inside of the createHandle code.
+Reactive values include props, state, and all the variables and functions declared directly inside your component body.
+The list of dependencies must have a constant number of items and be written inline like [dep1, dep2, dep3].
+React will compare each dependency with its previous value using the Object.is comparison.
+If a re-render resulted in a change to some dependency, or if you omitted this argument, your createHandle function will re-execute, and the newly created handle will be assigned to the ref.

+## useLayoutEffect
+* useLayoutEffect is a version of useEffect that fires before the browser repaints the screen.
+* useLayoutEffect(setup, dependencies?)

+## useInsertionEffect
+* useInsertionEffect allows inserting elements into the DOM before any layout effects fire.
+* useInsertionEffect(setup, dependencies?)
+* **Parameters**
+    * **setup:** The function with your Effect’s logic.
+Your setup function may also optionally return a cleanup function.
+When your component is added to the DOM, but before any layout effects fire, React will run your setup function.
+After every re-render with changed dependencies, React will first run the cleanup function (if you provided it) with the old values, and then run your setup function with the new values.
+When your component is removed from the DOM, React will run your cleanup function.
+    * **optional dependencies:** The list of all reactive values referenced inside of the setup code.
+Reactive values include props, state, and all the variables and functions declared directly inside your component body.
+The list of dependencies must have a constant number of items and be written inline like [dep1, dep2, dep3].
+React will compare each dependency with its previous value using the Object.is comparison algorithm.
+If you don’t specify the dependencies at all, your Effect will re-run after every re-render of the component.

+## useDebugValue
+* useDebugValue is a React Hook that lets you add a label to a custom Hook in React DevTools.
+* useDebugValue(value, format?)
+* **Parameters**
+    * **value:** The value you want to display in React DevTools.
+It can have any type.
+    * **optional format:** A formatting function.
+When the component is inspected, React DevTools will call the formatting function with the value as the argument, and then display the returned formatted value (which may have any type).
+If you don’t specify the formatting function, the original value itself will be displayed.

+## useDeferredValue
+* useDeferredValue is a React Hook that lets you defer updating a part of the UI.
+* const deferredValue = useDeferredValue(value)
+* **Parameters** -> **value:** The value you want to defer.
+It can have any type.

+## useTransition
+* useTransition is a React Hook that lets you update the state without blocking the UI.
+* const [isPending, startTransition] = useTransition()
+* **Parameters** - useTransition does not take any parameters.
+* **Returns** - useTransition returns an array with exactly two items:
+    * The **isPending** flag that tells you whether there is a pending transition.
+    * The **startTransition** function that lets you mark a state update as a transition.

+## useId
+* useId is a React Hook for generating unique IDs that can be passed to accessibility attributes.
+* const id = useId()
+* **Parameters** - useId does not take any parameters.
+* **Returns** - useId returns a unique ID string associated with this particular useId call in this particular component.

+## useSyncExternalStore
+* useSyncExternalStore is a React Hook that lets you subscribe to an external store.
+* const snapshot = useSyncExternalStore(subscribe, getSnapshot, getServerSnapshot?)
+* Call useSyncExternalStore at the top level of your component to read a value from an external data store.
+* **Parameters**
+    * **subscribe:** A function that takes a single callback argument and subscribes it to the store.
+When the store changes, it should invoke the provided callback.
+This will cause the component to re-render.
+The subscribe function should return a function that cleans up the subscription.
+    * **getSnapshot:** A function that returns a snapshot of the data in the store that’s needed by the component.
+While the store has not changed, repeated calls to getSnapshot must return the same value.
+If the store changes and the returned value is different (as compared by Object.is), React re-renders the component.
+    * **optional getServerSnapshot:** A function that returns the initial snapshot of the data in the store.
+It will be used only during server rendering and during hydration of server-rendered content on the client.
+The server snapshot must be the same between the client and the server, and is usually serialized and passed from the server to the client.
+If you omit this argument, rendering the component on the server will throw an error.
+* **Returns**
+The current snapshot of the store which you can use in your rendering logic.